sparkflows/sparkflows-docs/docs/aws/admin-guide/rds.rst

 Fire Insights can easily be setup up to run with MySQL.

+you can set it up directly from AWS RDS or it can be installed it on any machine

+More details of the MySQL database can be found here :https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html

 More details of the MySQL database can be found here : https://www.mysql.com/

 Steps for installing MySQL is also available here : https://docs.sparkflows.io/en/latest/operations/installing-mysql.html